Charles I, Count Palatine of Zweibrücken-Birkenfeld

 Charles I of Zweibrücken-Birkenfeld (4 September 1560 – 16 December 1600), Count Palatine of the Rhine, Duke in Bavaria, Count to Veldenz and Sponheim was the Duke of Zweibrücken-Birkenfeld from 1569 until 1600.

-Life
+Early life and ancestry

+Charles was born in Neuburg in 1560, a member of the House of Wittelsbach, as the youngest son of Wolfgang, Count Palatine of Zweibrücken by his wife, Anna of Hesse, daughter of Philip I, Landgrave of Hesse.

+Biography

-Charles was born in Neuburg in 1560 as the youngest son of Wolfgang, Count Palatine of Zweibrücken.
-After his father's death in 1569, Charles and his brothers partitioned his territories: Charles received the Palatine share on the Rear County of Sponheim, a small territory around Birkenfeld.
-Charles is the founder of the House of Palatinate-Birkenfeld.
+After his father's death in 1569, Charles and his brothers partitioned his territories: Charles, as the youngest son, received only the Palatine share on the Rear County of Sponheim, a small territory around Birkenfeld.

-Charles died in Birkenfeld in 1600 and was buried in Meisenheim.
-Charles was a prince of a relatively unimportant state, and his chief fame is that the Kings of Bavaria descended from him.
+Charles I is the founder of the House of Palatinate-Birkenfeld.
+He was a prince of a relatively unimportant state, and his chief fame is that the Dukes and later Kings of Bavaria descended from him.